Your monthly Vyvanse cost savings if eligible

 Is NiceRx a Vyvanse coupon provider?

-How much is Vyvanse with insurance?
+How much does Vyvanse cost without insurance?

-How much is Vyvanse without insurance?
+How much does Vyvanse cost with insurance?

 What is Vyvanse?

 Vyvanse is an FDA (U.S. Food and Drug Administration) approved medication manufactured by Shire PLC.
 Vyvanse is a central nervous system stimulant medication used to treat ADHD symptoms in children (Attention Deficit Hyperactivity Disorder) and moderate to severe binge eating disorder (BED) in adults.

 Vyvanse is not recommended for weight loss.
 The use of other sympathomimetic drugs for weight loss has been associated with serious cardiovascular adverse events.
 The safety and effectiveness of Vyvanse for the treatment of obesity have also not been established.

 - Capsule form in the following doses: 10 mg, 20 mg, 30 mg, 40 mg, 50 mg, 60 mg, 70 mg

 - Chewable tablet form in the following doses: 10 mg, 20 mg, 30 mg, 40 mg, 50 mg, 60 mg